Outex products are built to last. When properly maintained all of our components can last as long as your camera equipment.

 There's a dedicated Maintenance entry on this topic, but in summary:

-- Rinse the Outex parts with mild soap and water after use to rinse and clean.
+- Rinse the Outex parts with mild/neutral soap and water after use to rinse and clean.
+Treat it as you would treat your skin.
+Avoid acidic/harsh chemicals.

-- Use a toothbrush to remove detritus from the threads or openings the human hand may not reach.
+- Use a toothbrush to remove detritus from the metal parts/threads.

 - Pad components dry with a towel or cloth and let them dry before reassembling parts back together.
 Avoid storing it wet or assembled.